 On average, Medicare covers about 70% of an individual’s health related expenses.
 Co-pays, deductibles and other out-of-pocket expenses can add up to 30% of your medical costs!

 And you likely are on the hook for 100% of your dental care needs.
 Medicare does not cover routine dental care, and even if you have some coverage through a supplemental Medicare Advantage plan, it likely has a low limit on how much it will pay each year.
-So it is no surprise that a survey from the Kaiser Family Foundation, a leading non-partisan health care research outfit, reported that more than 1 in 5 seniors with Medicare report they have delayed or foregone senior dental care because of the high cost.
+So it is no surprise that a survey from the Kaiser Family Foundation, a leading non-partisan health care research outfit, reported that more than 1 in 5 seniors with Medicare report they have delayed or foregone because of the high cost.

 That makes me so angry.
 We all know how important dental health is to our quality of life, and our overall health.